-That’s why I never skip my daily workout.
-I travel a ton, so I created it so I can do it anywhere, any time.
-It’s only six exercises, plus a warmup, cooldown, and some stretching.
+Bodyweight circuit workouts can go where you go.
+I travel a ton, so I created this routine so I can do it anywhere, any time.
+It’s only six exercises, plus a warm-up, cool-down, and some stretching.
 The only piece of equipment required: my own bodyweight.

 Below is the short version of my usual regimen.
 Even if I’m pressed for time and space, I can still get it done.
 No matter when.
 No matter where.